realgarit/emerald-shiny-hunter/README.md

 - Personality Value: `0x020244EC` (party Pokémon) or `0x02024744` (enemy/wild Pokémon)
 - Species ID: `0x020244F4` (party, PV + 0x08) or `0x0202474C` (enemy, PV + 0x08)
 - RNG Seed: `0x03005D80` (used for RNG manipulation)

+### Flee Method (Route 102)

+The flee method is faster than resetting because:
+1. No need to reload the save file each attempt
+2. No need to go through the loading sequence (15 A presses)
+3. Battle transitions are faster than full resets
+4. RNG state is maintained between encounters

+The script:
+1. Detects when a new Pokémon appears (by monitoring the Personality Value in memory)
+2. Checks if it's shiny
+3. If not shiny, navigates to "Run" in the battle menu (Down → Right → A)
+4. Returns to the overworld and continues turning to trigger the next encounter
+5. Tracks the last direction faced to avoid accidentally walking when turning

+### Direction Tracking

+After fleeing from battle, the character returns facing the same direction they were facing when the battle started.
+The script tracks this and always starts turning in the **opposite** direction to avoid accidentally walking a tile.

 ### Wild Pokémon species identification (Route 101 & Route 102)